Yash-Vijay29/Netflix-Recommendation-system/README.md

 Summary: The movie summary contains textual information that can be used to compute TF-IDF vectors.
 Director, Writer, Actors: Names of directors, writers, and actors can also be used as features for content-based recommendations.
 Language: Language can be considered if you want to recommend movies in the user's preferred language.
-IMDb Score: IMDb scores can be used as weights to prioritize important words in the TF-IDF calculation.